Opticians Association of Ohio Bylaws

 The purposes and objectives of OAO shall be the following:

-- To promote membership awareness by providing networking among members and non-members for increased fellowship.
+- To promote membership awareness by networking among members and non-members for increased fellowship.

 Article IV – Membership

-Section 1: The Membership shall be open to those who are in support of the purposes and objectives of the Corporation.
+Section 1: The Membership shall be open to those who support the purposes and objectives of the Opticians Association of Ohio.

 The membership shall be comprised of members as described in Article IV, Section 2 - 6.

-Section 2: Members (1 year renewal) gold members (5 year renewal) shall be limited to those holding a valid State Opticianry license, certified by the American Board of Opticianry, or the National Contact Lens Examiners, who shall have full voting rights.
+Section 2: Members (1 year renewal) or Gold members (4-year renewal) shall be limited to those holding a valid State Opticianry license, certified by the American Board of Opticianry, or the National Contact Lens Examiners, who shall have full voting rights.

 Section 3: Privileged membership shall be limited to those holding a valid State Opticianry license, certified by the American Board of Opticianry, or the National Contact Lens Examiners, be at least 65 years of age, have been a member in good standing for at least the immediate past five (5) years and work no more than 20 hours per week, who shall have full voting rights.